todogroup/todogroup.org/content/en/meetings.md

 📨 Have an event to add?
 Email info@todogroup.org.

 🕐 Need help with timezone conversions?
 Check out [worldtimebuddy.com](worldtimebuddy.com).
+{{< todo_community_calendar >}}

+## Other Calendars of Interest

+TODO is one of the pillars of the 'open source management and operations best practices' ecosystem at the Linux Foundation.
+We work with sister projects like SPDX (Software Bill Of Material automation tooling and best practices), OpenSSF (Security best practices, training and tools), OpenChain (Process Management Standards) and CHAOSS (Project / Community health and sustainability metrics) to help drive forward business management of open source.
+For more info, visit the [LF Management & Best Practices Portal](https://www.linuxfoundation.org/projects/management) is where communities of “Best Practice” converge.

+Bellow, people can find the OpenSSF, OpenChain, and CHAOSS Calendars

 {{< todo_community_calendars >}}